-The Company has entered into collaboration arrangements in exchange for non-refundable upfront payments and consideration as services are performed.
-These arrangements include multiple elements, such as the sale of licenses and the provision of services.
-Under these arrangements, the Company also is entitled to receive development milestone payments and royalties in the form of a designated percentage of product sales.
-The Company classifies non-refundable upfront payments, milestone payments and royalties received under collaboration and licensing agreements as revenues within its statements of operations because the Company views such activities as being central to its business operations.
+The Company has entered into arrangements involving intellectual property rights, some of which include multiple elements, such as the sale or license of intellectual property and the provision of development services.
+Under these arrangements, the Company may be entitled to receive development milestone payments and royalties in the form of a designated percentage of product sales.